Proteolytic Degradation pathways and their role in plant immunity

 Ongoing projects

-We will advertise a Postdoc and PhD position to study protein translation in connection with PBs, LLPS, ER Stress, Autophagy and bacterial Infection, in the coming weeks.
-Watch out this place!
+We will advertise a Postdoc and PhD position to study protein translation in connection with PBs, LLPS, ER Stress, Autophagy and bacterial Infection, more details here